CFA Vs CFP | Where Do the Paths Differ?

-To begin with, both credentials require different qualifications, training, and skill sets.
-The CFA designation is often considered more rigorous and specialized, requiring candidates to complete a series of three comprehensive exams focused on investment analysis, portfolio management, and financial markets.
-In contrast, the CFP designation requires candidates to complete a single comprehensive exam covering a broader range of financial planning topics, such as retirement planning, tax planning, and estate planning.
+Each designation requires different qualifications, training, and skill sets.
+CFA is considered more rigorous and specialized, requiring you to complete 3 comprehensive exams focused on investment analysis, portfolio management, and financial markets.
+CFP requires you to complete a comprehensive exam covering a broader range of financial planning topics, such as retirement, tax, and estate planning.

 Eligibility Requirements